Introduction to Procurement

 This part covers everything related to product catalogs, we call these

 SalesGroups.
-It provides an interface and data model to create and store product related data such as specific attributes, packaging units, prices, product catalogs and product catalog prices.
+It provides an interface and data model to browse product related data such as specific attributes, packaging units, prices, product catalogs and product catalog prices.

 Learn more about how Product Catalogs work.